White supremacy: South Africa

 A number of Southern African nations experienced severe racial tension and conflict during global decolonization, particularly as white Africans of European ancestry fought to protect their preferential social and political status.
 Racial segregation in South Africa began in colonial times under the Dutch Empire.
 It continued when the British took over the Cape of Good Hope in 1795.
 Apartheid was introduced as an officially structured policy by the Afrikaner-dominated National Party after the general election of 1948.
-Apartheid's legislation divided inhabitants into four racial groups—"black", "white", "coloured", and "Indian", with coloured divided into several sub-classifications.
+Apartheid's legislation divided inhabitants into four racial groups – "black", "white", "coloured", and "Indian", with coloured divided into several sub-classifications.
 In 1970, the Afrikaner-run government abolished non-white political representation, and starting that year black people were deprived of South African citizenship.
 South Africa abolished apartheid in 1991.

 Rhodesia

-In Rhodesia a predominantly white government issued its own unilateral declaration of independence from the United Kingdom during an unsuccessful attempt to avoid immediate majority rule.
+In Rhodesia a predominantly white government issued its own unilateral declaration of independence from the United Kingdom in 1965 during an ultimately unsuccessful attempt to avoid majority rule.
 Following the Rhodesian Bush War which was fought by African nationalists, Rhodesian prime minister Ian Smith acceded to biracial political representation in 1978 and the state achieved recognition from the United Kingdom as Zimbabwe in 1980.